 Terrorists are very likely to carry out attacks in Somalia.
-On March 4, 2025, the U.S. Embassy in Somalia issued a security alert warning of credible threats of imminent attacks, including at Mogadishu's Aden Adde International Airport.
 There is a high threat of kidnap throughout the country.
 Several Western nationals have been kidnapped in Somalia, and some have been killed.
 Terrorist attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials, and places visited by foreigners.
 Due to their use by government officials, hotels are considered legitimate targets by terrorist groups.
+The Somali government regularly carries out counter-terrorist operations against Al-Shabaab, mainly in central and southern Somalia.
+Stay aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities.

-Terrorists continue to plot kidnappings, bombings, and other attacks in Somalia.
-They may conduct attacks with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as Government, military, and Western convoys.
+Terrorist attacks may occur with little or no warning, targeting airports and seaports, government buildings, hotels, restaurants, shopping areas, and other areas where large crowds gather and Westerners frequent, as well as government, military, and Western convoys.
 Attack methods include car bombs, suicide bombers, individual attackers, and mortar fire.